-Adoption of the National Petition .- On Thurs day evening, a numerous meeting of the inhabitants of this great emporium of commerce, took place in the spacious Music Hall, Bold street, for the purpose of adopting the National Petition, for the political rights of the people.
-At the hour named for commencing, Mr. William Jones was unanimously appointed chairman, and having briefly opened the business of the meeting, called upon Mr. E. Jones, who moved the first resolution, the purport of which was that class domination was unjust in principle, and injurious in practice, and that the National Petition to Parliament be adopted.
+ADOPTION OF THE NATIONAL PETITION .- On Thurs day evening, a numerous meeting of the inhabitantof this great emporium of commerce, took place in the spacious Music Hall, Bold-street, for the purpose of adopting the National Petition, for the political rights of the people.
+At the hour named for commencing, Mr. William Jones was unanimously appointed chairman, and having briefly opened the business of the meeting, called upon Mr. E. Jones. who moved the first resolution, the purport of which o was that class domination was unjust in principle and injurious in practice, and that the National Pe tition to Parliament be adopted.
 Mr. Jones's speech in support of the motion was powerful and telling.
 The motion was seconded by Mr. Arnold, and most ably supported by Mr. Clark.
 On being put to the meeting, it was carried unanimously.
 Mr. Platts then ably read, and moved the petition, which was seconded by Mr. Smith.
 Mr. M'Grath spoke lengthily and convincingly in support of it.
 It was unanimously adopted.
-Vote of thanks having been passed to the chairman, Messrs.
-M'Grath, and Clark, and three vociferous cheers having been given for the Charter, the meeting dissolved.

-THE LAND.-On Friday evening the spacious Music Hall was again occupied by a numerous audience, to hear discourses from Messrs.
-Clark and M'Grath on the land, the value of its acquisition by the working classes and the efficiency of the means employed by the Chartist Co-operative Land Company for that purpose.
-Both speakers at Herringsgate, whom he had brought to the meetacquitted themselves to the entire satisfaction of ing at his own expense, to exhibit his books, Mr. thanks of the meeting having been awarded nem. con. to Mr. Smith, the Chairman and the lecturers, the meeting separated.
+Vote of thanks having teen passed to the chairman, Messrs.
+M'Grath, and Clark, and three vociferous cheers having been given o for the Charter, the meeting dissolved.
+THE LAND .- On Friday evening the spacious Music Hall was again occupied by a numerous audience, to hear discourses from Messrs.
+Clark | Star; but up to this hour (Thursday), we have not and M'Grath on the land, the value of its acquisi- received Mr. Hook's communication.
+Mr. O'Con- many weeks past.
+This is rather unfortunate, especially old, and addressed them at considerable length, after tion by the working classes and the efficiency of the means employed by the Chartist Co-operative Land Company for that purpose.
+Both speakers at Herringsgate, whom he had brought to the meetacquitted themselves to the entire satisfaction of ing at his own expense, to exhibit his books, Mr. the audience.
+Mr. B. Dix made some inquiries respecting the society, which on being answered by Mr. Clark, he expressed himself fully satisfied.
+The or letter, was entered in the account by him; the thanks of the meeting having been awarded nem. con. to Mr. Smith, the Chairman and the lecturers, the meeting separated.
+STOCKPORT.